 Has anyone ever attempted to be your god, not as a source of protection, hope, and comfort—but as THE ONE in charge of punishment and rewards based on how you please them and accommodate their moods and preferences? —entirely self propelled by pride, ego, agenda. ☠️ Spiritual Recovery teaches me all of the ways in which I need a God-centered life more than I need “that”.
 It is the choice, I have been left to make.
 Repeatedly.
 Get on board or pay the price— after you fuck off.
 I have not been allowed to fuck off in peace.
 I have tried.
 There is no peace with people like this.
 Capitulation or Reprisal.
 That manner of engagement is not for me nor my children.
 We will not abide.
 Love is the boss of us.
 We are less afraid of the disapproving and wrathful than we are of losing ourselves.
 Here is a fun saying I heard recently—“God is god and I am not” (and neither are you!!)

-With my sons, I am explicit and open about how both sides of their family are unwell.
+With my sons, I am explicit and open about unwellness on both sides of their families.
 Evidence of this can be observed in the collective displays of favoritism and alienation.
 Behind these tactics are generations who self medicate to numb the pain of living in that way.
-Unwellness and addiction, often , look well and successful on the surface.
-Daily/nightly drinking and prescription drugs relied on, to take the edge off, are addiction.
-Compulsive shopping, cleaning, gossiping, criticising—these are all signs of unwellness.
+Unwellness and addiction, often, appear well and successful on the surface.
+Daily/nightly drinking and prescription drugs relied on, to take the edge off, those are addictions.
+Compulsive shopping, cleaning, gossiping, criticising—these are all evidence of unwellness.